Timeline

 July 1988

 Her second baby, Alex, is born.
-Again, she itches and once more is told that that there is nothing wrong.
+Again, she itches and once more is told that there is nothing wrong.
 Her pregnancy is induced at 38 weeks because of her previous history of stillbirth.

 June 1991